lm2-poly/3Deye/docs/_build/html/_sources/contents/3d_recons/persp.rst.txt

 Slight time delay between the pictures taken by the two cameras can lead to errors in the trajectory estimation as the trajectory will be guessed using two pictures taken at different moments.

 To reduce this error, the trajectory of one of the two camera is linearly interpolated to get the pixel coordinate of the shots on the two cameras at the same time.
 However, the time delay between the two cameras is difficult to caracterize experimentally.
-The 'persp-opti' mode of 3D eye finds the values of the camera delay that minimizes the overall projection errors on the two cameras using elast-square optimization (see figure below).
+The 'persp-opti' mode of 3D eye finds the values of the camera delay that minimizes the overall projection errors on the two cameras using scipy differential_evolution optimization (see figure below).

 .. image:: figures/persp-opti.png
    :align: center